-In addition to a flexible reservation-based system, the Community Call-n-Ride Bus makes scheduled stops along the 25-minute loop every half hour.
-Three buses run at a time (a third bus was added in January 2014 due to high ridership).
+In addition to a flexible reservation-based system, the Community Call-n-Ride Bus makes scheduled stops along the 25-minute loop every 15 minutes.
+Four buses run at a time, which means an average wait time of 7.5 minutes.
 You can catch the bus at the regularly scheduled times at any of the following stops:

 - Illinois in front of Guggenheim Quad (CSM Campus)

 - 12th & Ford